micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ### Observability

 Basic logging and monitoring are implemented via Python’s logging module and node tracing.
 Future enhancements will include integration with dedicated observability platforms (e.g., LangSmith).
 TO BE ENCLOSED
-To productionize the multi-agent system, Observability is a crucial pillar.
-It enables you to monitor, trace, and debug your application effectively during real-world deployment.
+To productionize the multi-agent system, Observability is a crucial pillar becasue it enables  to monitor, trace, and debug the application effectively during real-world deployment.

 Observability in Multi-Agent Systems
-Below is a complete solution that integrates logging, metrics, and execution tracing to provide observability across the PublicationExplorer system.
+Below is a complete solution that integrates logging, metrics, and execution tracing to provide observability across the LangGraph-Orchestrated Research Assistant for Ready Tensor system.

 #### Key Observability Features